Cage channels caveman in animated film 'The Croods'

 Much play is made of the first modern family coming up with the first pair of sunglasses (out of stone), the first pet, and the first photograph - made by smashing a flat rock against the Croods' faces and leaving indentation marks.

-For Cage, the appeal of "The Croods", which hits theatres in March and has its premiere at the Berlin film festival on Friday, was that the themes were recognizable today.
+For Cage, the appeal of "The Croods", which hits theatres in March and has its premiere at the Berlin film festival on Friday, was that the themes were recognisable today.

 "The first thing I thought was 'Gee, I really hope I don't look like that'," he told reporters, referring to Grug's less-than-flattering features.